syazwanmarzuki/tyrells-sql/README.md

 1. I may not be able to execute the query since there are no sample data to be imported in my database.
 I hope this method helps the query to improve its performance.

 **TIME TAKEN FOR THIS TEST**
-3 Hours including research rewriting the SQL Query.
+- 3 Hours including research and rewriting the SQL Query.